Astra Sharma: Early life

-Astra was born and raised in Singapore to Singaporean parents, before her parents moved to Perth, Western Australia in 2005, when she was ten years old.
+Astra was born and raised in Singapore, before her parents emigrated to Perth, Western Australia in 2005, when she was ten years old.
 She attended Applecross Senior High School.
-As a junior, she did some training at Bullcreek Tennis Club, near Willeton.
+As a junior, she did some training at Bull Creek Tennis Club, near Willetton.

-Astra's mother, Susan Tan, is adopted Chinese Perankan Singaporean.
-She was a sprinter from CHIJ Saint Theresa's Convent.

-Sharma's father, Devdutt Sharma, is a Singaporean Indian.
-He was a high jumper.
-He attended Raffles Institution (RI) and National University of Singapore (NUS).
-He worked as an acoustic engineer and had served as a artillery officer during his service at the Singapore Armed Forces (SAF).

-Astra, named after the Astras wielded by the Hindu gods, has an older brother Ashwin who also went into a tennis career.
-Astra commonly speaks Singlish at home with her parents, and her favourite dish is the Singaporean dish Hainanese chicken rice.

 Career

-2011–2014: Career beginnings and first title
+2011–2014: Career beginnings

 Sharma made her ITF Circuit debut in October 2011, after qualifying in Kargoorlie.
 In 2012, Sharma played just four tournaments, without a win.
 In March 2013, she reached the quarterfinals in doubles at an ITF event in Sydney.
 In 2014, she competed in qualifying in three tournaments across the U.S., making the main draw in just one, where she lost in the first round.

-In 2015, Sharma played just three tournaments on the ITF Circuit, reaching the quarterfinal of better in all three.
+In 2015, Sharma played just three tournaments on the ITF Circuit, reaching the quarterfinal or better in all three.
 She won her first title in July 2015 at Sharm El Sheikh, Egypt.
 Sharma ended the season with a singles rank of 787.
-She also received a scholarship to Vanderbilt University, graduating in 2018, majoring in Medicine, Health and Society, along the way helping the Commodores win their first NCAA team tournament in 2015, with various honors such as a selection to the 2014 SEC All Freshman team and being the 2017 SEC Player of the Year.
+She also received a scholarship to Vanderbilt University, graduating in 2018, majoring in medicine, Health and Society, along the way helping the Commodores win their first NCAA team tournament in 2015, with various honors such as a selection to the 2014 SEC All Freshman team and being the 2017 SEC Player of the Year.
 Originally intent on becoming an orthopedic surgeon, she decided not to continue in medical school as her professional tennis career took off.
-Still, in 2022 she used a partnership between the WTA and the University of Florida to earn a master's degree in Applied Physiology and Kinesiology.
+Still in 2022, she used a partnership between the WTA and the University of Florida to earn a Master's degree in Applied Physiology and Kinesiology.